hyankov/photomos/docs/README.md

 - Library
   - Require minimum number of images?
   - Analyze spectrum completeness
-  - Test with and support other image types
   - Threshold of distance, pick random within the group instead of the first one.
 If no appropriate image to replace with, replace with solid color?
 - Respect image ratios and orientation
 - Use Python installer and tkinter to create a stand-alone Windows application